oanguenot/simctl-cli/README.md

 ### Stopping an application

-An application can be stopped by launching the command:
+An application is stopped by launching the command:

 ```bash